Wealthfront Automated Bond Portfolio Methodology White Paper

 Introduction

-Our Automated Bond portfolios are designed for clients who have short- to medium-term goals and are willing to accept a small amount of risk to potentially earn a higher yield than a Savings Account or Certificate of Deposit.
-We seek to provide a higher yield than our Cash Account, which is designed to hold cash short-term until the client is ready to invest in the market.
-We construct the portfolio to have an expected annualized volatility of approximately 3%.
+Our Automated Bond Portfolios are designed for your short- to medium-term goals, assuming you are willing to accept a small amount of risk to potentially earn a higher yield than a savings account or Certificate of Deposit.
+We seek to provide a higher yield than our Cash Account, which is designed to hold cash short-term until you are ready to invest in the market.
+We construct the portfolio to have an expected annualized volatility, which is an estimate of dispersion of annual portfolio returns, of approximately 3%.
 This is roughly half of the expected volatility for the lowest risk versions of our Classic and Socially Responsible Automated Investing Account portfolios, which are designed for long-term investment and wealth accumulation.
-This white paper will discuss the methodology we use to construct our Automated Bond portfolios.
+This white paper will discuss the methodology we use to construct our Automated Bond Portfolios.
 Our approach is designed to provide an attractive tradeoff between risk and after-tax, after-fee yield by investing in diversified and low-cost bond exchange-traded funds (ETFs).
 We ask tailored questions prior to opening an account to understand your specific tax situation and present an allocation based on this situation.
 We seek to maximize your after-tax yield with this personalized allocation and by applying tax-loss harvesting.

 Introduction to Bonds